Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 ## 🖥️ Required Hardware
 Designed specifically for the **ESP32-2432S028-CYD**.
 * **Affordable:** Often found for under $15 / £12.
-* **Customizable:** User-configurable for ILI9341 and ST7789 screens.
+* **Universal:** User-configurable for CYD versions with ILI9341 and ST7789 screens.
 * **Vibrant Display:** Nano 3S style circular dashboard for your desk.

 ## ⚡ Quick Install (Trial Mode)
 Test the full interface for free.
-The trial functions for **30 minutes per boot**.
+The trial has full functionality for **60 minutes ** before having to re-enter your data, but you can reset it as many times as you want.
+License is only $5 giving your Nano 3 / 3S 24/7 unattended protection!
+Regardless pf ambient temperature.

 > **Requirement:** Use Chrome, Edge, or Opera on a Desktop.

 1.  **[CLICK HERE TO OPEN THE WEB INSTALLER](https://Stu1958.github.io/Avalon-Nano-Ultra-Controller/)**